caramortati/C2-Beaconing-Wireshark/README.md

   http.request && ip.src == 192.168.56.103
   ip.addr == 192.168.56.103 && tcp.poty == 8080
   ```
-### 4.3 Findings
+### 3.5 Findings
 - The victim machine generated periodic HTTP GET requests to attacker server
 - Communication occurred at consistent intervals (8-15 seconds)
 - Traffic consisted of low-volume, repetitive requests typical of beaconing behavior

----
-## 5. Results
-- Present your findings using graphs, screenshots, logs, or tables.
-- Show evidence that supports your conclusions.
-- I/O Graph
-- Screenshots
-- GET/HTTP
----
-## 6. Conclusion:
-- Summarize key insights about IR, lessons learned, and/or
-- potential improvements
-### 6.1 Post Incident Activity
+### 3.6 Post Incident Activity
 - Documented all findings and observed Indicators of Attack (IoAs)
 - Analyzed traffic patterns to understand attacker behavior
 - Recommended improved monitoring and detection strategies
 - Mature SOCs prioritize IoAs as they help prevent escalation, and then enrich with IoC

-### 6.2 Containment, Eradication, and Recovery
+### 3.7 Containment, Eradication, and Recovery
 Although this project was conducted in a simulated environment, the following actions would be recommended in a real-world scenario:
 - Block communication to the attacker IP address
 - Terminate suspicious processes on the victim machine
 - Remove malicious scripts ('beacon.py')
 - Patch vulnerabilities and secure the system
 ---
+## 4. Results
+- Present your findings using graphs, screenshots, logs, or tables.
+- Show evidence that supports your conclusions.
+- I/O Graph
+- Screenshots
+- GET/HTTP
+---
+## 5. Conclusion:
+- Summarize key insights about IR, lessons learned, and/or
+- potential improvements
+---
-## 7. Acknowledgement/Resources
+## 6. Acknowledgement/Resources
 Lima, V. (2026). *BFOR 643 Incident Handling Module 1 – IR frameworks*.
 Massry School of Business, University at Albany.

 Lima, V. (2026). *BFOR 643 Incident Handling Module 3 – Metrics and practice*.
 Massry School of Business, University at Albany.